Larmor precession in strongly correlated itinerant electron systems: Discussion

-For correlated metals like Fe and Ni the quantitative calculation of Gilbert damping requires a consistent treatment of single-particle and two-particle correlation effects.
+For correlated metals like Fe and Ni, the quantitative calculation of Gilbert damping due to electron-electron scattering requires a consistent treatment of single-particle and two-particle correlation effects.
 In fact, a perfect cancellation of the two effects occurs in the long-wavelength limit, as a consequence of the Ward identities.
-Hence we conjecture that the application of the Ward-identity based DMFT method employed here to this class of materials will enable quantitative calculation of the spin damping.
+Hence, we conjecture that DMFT, which satisfies the Ward identity, is able to describe Gilbert damping due to electron-electron scattering accurately.
+A full account of Gilbert damping needs to take into account spin-orbit coupling as well, since it is the dominant mechanism at long wavelengths and survives in the limit $\mathbf{q}\rightarrow 0$.
+Spin-orbit coupling can be taken into account in DMFT, so a generalization of the current set-up to multiorbital systems is able to incorporate this mechanism.